SnickerSec/SonarHawk/README.md

 ## Overview

-**SonarFlex** generates detailed vulnerability reports from a SonarQube instance.
-With customizable options and support for different SonarQube versions, SonarFlex helps teams stay on top of security issues and code quality.
+**SonarFlex** is a powerful fork of sonar-report that enhances vulnerability reports from your SonarQube instance with improved visuals and functionality.
+Customize your reports and analyze data with ease across different SonarQube versions.

 ## Installation